04 Calculus: Limit, Continuity, and Derivatives

 If link above doesn’t work, just go to this link.
 PDF page - 76, book page - 70.

-The eight problems below are extracted from Section 5.8 of the Armenian course notes (PDF pages 76-78).
-Problem 5.9 (cardboard box volume) is solved in HW 05 as Problem 01.
+The nine problems below are extracted from Section 5.8 of the Armenian course notes (PDF pages 76-78).
+Problem 09 (cardboard box) also appears as Problem 01 of HW 05, where the geometric/isoperimetric angle is emphasized; here we focus on the calculus optimization mechanics.

 Limits